ScanNet/ScanNet/Tasks/README.md

 ### Semantic Voxel Labeling

 Prediction of class labels per voxel for voxels on the surface of a scan.
 Voxels of a scan are labeled column by column using the surrounding neighborhood information (31x31x62 neighborhood for labeling the 1x1x62 center column).
-Note that the class labels embedded in the h5 train/test data are nyu40 labels.
+The object classes used for ScanNet are given in [classes_SemVoxLabel-nyu40id.txt](Benchmark/classes_SemVoxLabel-nyu40id.txt), using nyu40 label ids.

 * Training:
  ```